 It started in 2006 when we created a small, wild space outside New York and accidentally discovered rewilding.
 We built an ecosystem of wild grasses, wildflower, shrub, scrub and trees on just a few acres.
 Before we knew it the wildlife started arriving.
 First insects, bugs and snakes.
 Then birds and mammals.
 A wasteland turned into a wildlife haven in just a couple of years.

 We decided to do it again in a larger space.
 In 2014 we bought an old, run down 100 acre park and garden on the outskirts of Exeter, in southwest England.
 It was a mess.
 We turned it into a leading smaller-scale rewilding centre.
-Since then we have created a number of new LettsSafari parks, introduced safari gardens and launched the LettsSafari Network of Parks.
+Since then we have inspired hundreds of new rewilding parks and gardens, and launched the LettsSafari Network of Parks.
+Our next step is to launch national safari parks as major attractions fully open to the public, starting in England.
+Watch this space!

-We created LettsSafari so we can share our approach to ‘renewable nature’ and build many more safari parks.
+We created LettsSafari to share our approach to ‘renewable nature’.
 What we accidentally discovered back in 2006 is today called smaller-scale rewilding.
 If enough of us do enough of it, we can go a long way to fixing the climate problem.
+From the family that brought you the Letts diary 200 years ago.